owncloud/calendar/README.md

 ## Support:

 Check out our [FAQ](https://github.com/owncloud/calendar/wiki/FAQs).
-If you dont find a solution, you are welcome to [ask for support](https://owncloud.org/support/) in our Forums or the IRC-Channel.
+If you don't find a solution, you are welcome to [ask for support](https://owncloud.org/support/) in our Forums or the IRC-Channel.
 If you have found a bug, feel free to open a new Issue on GitHub.
 Keep in mind, that this repository only manages the frontend.
 If you find bugs or have problems with the CalDAV-Backend, you should ask the guys at [ownCloud Core](https://github.com/owncloud/core) for help!

 ## Supported Browsers

 * Chrome/Chromium 49+
+* Edge 14+
 * Firefox 45+
+* Internet Explorer 11
 * Safari 10+
-* Edge 14+

-We don't support Internet Explorer.
+We don't support Internet Explorer 10 and below.
 Patches for IE9+ are accepted though.